hymkor/tmt/readme.md

 * `tmt dump IDNUM` ... dump JSON for the tweet
 * `tmt post` ... tweet the contents of STDIN (utf8)

-At first you runs tmt.exe , your default web-browser shows PIN number.
+At first you runs `tmt` , your default web-browser shows PIN number.
 You have to write it into STDIN of tmt.exe.

 How to build